jxrchan/SOLID/README.md

 <img src="./READMEscreenshots/profile.png">
 <img src='./READMEscreenshots/profile_update.png'>

-There are two types of users in SOLID, the 'ATHLETE' and the 'COACH'.
-The UI for both users is similar, especially with the profile page.

-_There are minor differences between profile fields between users.
-Only 'essential' information for each user is needed._

 <img src="./READMEscreenshots/coach_search.png">
 <img src="./READMEscreenshots/athlete.png">

+There are two types of users in SOLID, the ATHLETE and the COACH.
+The UIs for both users are similar.

+However, there are  differences in functions for the ATHLETE and the COACH.

+Firstly, the COACH has access to more 'CRUD' functions.
+COACHES have the ability to add, delete athletes, as well as activities

-_A 'COACH' account, however, has access to more 'CRUD' functions.
-The idea for doing so is that the coach 'controls' the programmes for his or her athletes while the athlete 'listens' and provides feedback on said program._
+_The idea for doing so is that a coach  has full reign or 'controls' the programmes for his or her athletes.
+The athlete 'listens' and provides feedback on said programme._

-Athletes do have access to the entire coach database so that they can shop for the right coach.
+Separately, athletes do have access to the entire coach database.
 The coaches do not, however, have access to the athlete database.

+_This is deliberate, because athletes should have free reign over they choose as their coach(es).
+The coach(es) market themselves through their profile and are contactable._

 <img src="./READMEscreenshots/coach_add.png">
 <img src="./READMEscreenshots/athlete_update.png">

 The activities dashboard provides an overview of the activities communicated between coaches and athletes.
 Optional filtering is provided.
+Once again, there is a difference between what an ATHLETE and a COACH can update the activity with.

 ## Credits & Attributions